re-mote-sensing/re-mote/Documentation/Water_Sensor/Saved_Data_Formats.md

 ## Arduino End Node

 The format that the Arduino end node uses to save the time, location, and sensor data in its EEPROM.
-If the EEPROM on the Arduino that you are using has been used before, please make sure to set the first 4 bytes according to the default values of Last Saved Data Address and Valid Data From Address.
+If the EEPROM on the Arduino that you are using has been used before, make sure to set the first 4 bytes according to the default values of Last Saved Data Address and Valid Data From Address.
 The format of the data is as follows:

 | **Description**   | Last Saved Data Address | Valid Data From Address | Data Points |
 |-------------------|-------------------------|-------------------------|-------------|